BrantDFaulkner/code_challenges/line_of_credit/README.md

 I was allowed to choose the language with which to complete this challenge.

 I chose to use Ruby because:
- * The challenge lends itself to an object oriented solution
+ * The challenge lends itself to an object oriented solution.
- * RSpec is a great testing framework for test/beavior driven development
+ * RSpec is a great testing framework for test/beavior driven development.
  * Ruby is my primary coding language.

 ##Prompt